 Harold Garfinkel founded the discipline called ethnomethodology, which is the empirical study of everyday practical activity.
 Like Heidegger and Wittgenstein, Garfinkel found that meaning lives in interaction.
 But whereas they derived their conclusions from informal reflection on personal experience, ethnomethodology observes other people doing meaningful things in meticulous detail—typically through obsessive analysis of video tapes.
 Particularly interesting for me are the many ethnomethodological studies of laboratory scientists running experiments.

 Garfinkel’s major work is Studies in Ethnomethodology.
 It’s completely incomprehensible until you have got the main ideas from a less dense text by someone else.
-John Heritage’s Garfinkel and Ethnomethodology is the best introduction, although it’s still not easy, and does not cover all important aspects of the field.
-Lucy Suchman’s Plans and Situated Actions—discussed below—could be an alternative starting point, uniquely accessible to the STEM-educated, although it was not intended for the purpose.
+John Heritage’s Garfinkel and Ethnomethodology is the best theoretical introduction, although it’s still not easy, and does not cover all important aspects of the field.
+Kenneth Liberman’s More Studies in Ethnomethodology is a collection of examples, and could be a good way to get into the field bottom-up.
+Lucy Suchman’s Plans and Situated Actions—discussed below—might be an alternative starting point, uniquely accessible to the STEM-educated, although it was not intended for the purpose.

 Garfinkel was probably strongly influenced by Heidegger and Wittgenstein,4 although he didn’t acknowledge that.
 He was a coyote trickster… Carlos Castaneda wrote his first two books of fictional psychedelic anthropology as his Bachelor’s and PhD theses under Garfinkel’s supervision.
-Some scholars believe Castaneda’s imaginary guru, the “Yaqui sorcerer” Don Juan Mateus, was based partly on Garfinkel.
-Don Juan advised Carlos to erase his personal history; Garfinkel seems to have followed that same advice, and it’s hard to figure out quite where his ideas came from.5
+Some scholars believe Castaneda’s imaginary guru, the “Yaqui sorcerer” Don Juan Matus, was based partly on Garfinkel.5 Don Juan advised Carlos to erase his personal history; Garfinkel seems to have followed that same advice, and it’s hard to figure out quite where his ideas came from.6

 It’s also hard to figure out quite where they went.
 Ethnomethodology imploded in the early 1990s, for reasons I only partly understand.
 I want to encourage its recent revival.